felipessalvatore/MyTwitterBot/README.md

 This repository started as an extension of the code of [Assigment 2](http://cs224d.stanford.edu/assignment2/index.html) from [Standford's deep leaning course on NLP](https://www.youtube.com/playlist?list=PL3FW7Lu3i5Jsnh1rnUwq_TcylNr7EkRe6).
 After finishing the assignment I tried to transform the code in something useful (you can judge if I achieve that in any form).

 I used a RNN to create a [language model](http://www.fit.vutbr.cz/research/groups/speech/publi/2010/mikolov_interspeech2010_IS100722.pdf) and with that I created a Twitter bot.
-There is some corpora in the folder 'data':
+There are some corpora in the folder 'data':

 - The [Penn Tree Bank (PTB)](https://catalog.ldc.upenn.edu/ldc99t42) dataset.